History of Counting Crows in Timeline

 March 22, 2009: Departure from Geffen Records

-On March 22, 2009, Adam Duritz announced that Counting Crows would be leaving Geffen Records, where they had been for 18 years.
-As a parting gift, a cover of Madonna's "Borderline" was released as a free download.
+On March 22, 2009, Adam Duritz announced on Counting Crows' website that they were leaving Geffen Records, with whom they had been for 18 years.
+He included a free download of their cover of Madonna's "Borderline".

 2009: Saturday Night Rebel Rockers Traveling Circus and Medicine Show tour